Links on Android Authority may earn us a commission. Learn more.

-Because folks use USB flash drives as temporary storage, it makes sense to not spend too much on one.
+Because folks use USB flash drives as temporary storage, it makes sense not to spend too much on one.
+In fact, they can be more expensive than external hard drives on a per-GB basis.
 However, spending a bit more than the average will get you options with surprising performance.

 The best USB flash drives:

 Editor’s note: We will update our list of the best USB flash drives over time.

 The Samsung Bar Plus is unlike any USB flash drive you may have used or owned.
 It features an all-metal casing, and the Bar Plus is a USB 3.1 flash drive capable of up to 300MB/s transfer speeds for the 128GB and 256GB versions.
 Transfer speeds lower to 200MB/s for the 32GB and 64GB versions, but that’s still fast for a flash drive.